nodacop 2 spots open · May 2026

 2. What’s the turnaround, really?

 72 hours from request received to shipped, in business days.
-If brand assets aren’t on the workspace, we ship at 90% rather than block on missing context, and the deliverable extracts the rest.
+If brand assets aren’t on the workspace, we ship at 90% rather than block on missing context, then close the last 10% on your one-line feedback.
+You’re never the one doing the rework.

-One long-form asset: an advertorial, landing page, or sales page, with the copy, hero images, and ad variants it needs.
+One long-form asset: an advertorial, landing page, sales page, or VSL script, with the copy, hero images, and ad variants it needs.
 The monthly slate is automatic and doesn’t take a queue slot.

 Generic AI starts from zero every time, and it shows: the output looks correct, polished, on-brand, yet fails to resonate once it’s live.
 AI can draft body copy.
 It can’t make the call that matters: which theme, which lead, which voice, which awareness stage.
 That decision layer (the 9-theme framework, the awareness-stage mapping, the per-theme variation cadence) is what keeps your ads out of the slop pile every competitor’s AI is already filling.